Shiverzz/100-days-of-code/log.md

 **Thoughts**: Today, I finished the Javascript Calculator and I didn't find it hard.
 I think that this is a good thing because it shows that the javascript challenges prepared me well enough for this first project and for the next ones, I hope.

 **Link(s) to work**: [Javascript Calculator](https://shiverzz.github.io/Javascript-Calculator/)

+### Day 14: January 23,2017

+**Today's Progress**: Finished the design for the Pomodoro Clock App

+**Thoughts**: Today i finished the design for the Pomodoro Clock which took about 1 hr to finish.
+Didn't have much time to code cause I had a few appointments that couldn't be avoided.

+**Link(s) to work**: [Pomodoro Clock App on Codepen](http://codepen.io/Shiverz/full/KaqMex/)

+### Day 15: January 24,2017

+**Today's Progress**: Went to a meetup

+**Thoughts**: Today i went to a Ruby workshop and learned a lot about the language.
+From what I seen, it looks a lot simpler than Javascript and also has methods that really helps the coder.
+Really excited to get to learn more about the language!
+The workshop was really great, Le Wagon really do a great job.

+**Link(s) to work**: [Ruby para Iniciantes(Ruby for Beginners) on Meetup.com](https://www.meetup.com/pt-BR/Le-Wagon-Sao-Paulo-Coding-Station/events/235756742/)